khaled301/symfony-practice/README.md

 This is an exercise project.

+Note: .env  & doctrine.yaml
-Note: .env file is not included.
+files are not included.